Skip to content

 Disallow side effects in computed functions.

 Why?
 Computed values should be pure functions.
-Side effects belong in effect().
+Side effects belong in use().

 Bad